Attraction of the Week: Winterfest at Carowinds

 Carowinds is a large amusement park located on the border of North and South Carolina.
-The park opened in March of 1973 as the idea of Charlotte businessman Earl Hall, who dreamed of bringing the 2 Carolinas together via an amusement park after an inspiring trip to Disneyland in 1956.
+The park opened in March of 1973 as the idea of Charlotte businessman Earl Hall.
+After an inspiring trip to Disneyland in 1956, Hall dreamed of bringing the 2 Carolinas together via an amusement park.

-Carowinds also puts on a number of well-regarded seasonal events.
+Carowinds also puts on a number of popular seasonal events.
 Winterfest is amongst the best Christmas events across both the Carolinas.
-With over 5 million lights, an ice rink, special holiday shows, and seasonal treats & gift shops, this is the best time for anyone who loves Christmas to plan a visit.
-As the Carolinas do not offer an abundance of great Christmas events, Carowinds is definitely one to add to your December bucket list.
+With over 5 million lights, an ice rink, special holiday shows, and seasonal treats & gift shops, this is the best time of the year for anyone who loves Christmas to plan a visit.
+As the Carolinas lack festive Christmas events, Carowinds is definitely one to add to your December bucket list.

 The holiday themed shows here are really spectacular, and really the main reason to add Winterfest to your holiday bucket list.
 The best show, known as “Cool Yule,” takes place on the hour in front of a dazzling Christmas tree.
 Talented singers and dancers perform holiday classics like It’s a Marshmallow World, Santa Clause is Coming to Town, and Let it Snow in front of the 70 foot tall tree.

-Other great shows for the 2018 season include “the Mistletones,” featuring an acapella group singing classic tunes of the 50’s, “Jingle Jazz,” featuring a group of Dickenson carolers performing holiday classics, and “Christmas Bluegrass,” featuring live performances of country Christmas favorites.
+Other great shows have included “the Mistletones,” featuring an acapella group singing classic tunes of the 50’s, “Jingle Jazz,” featuring a group of Dickenson carolers performing holiday classics, and “Christmas Bluegrass,” featuring live performances of country Christmas favorites.

-Last but not least, the wonderful “Charlie Brown Christmas Spectacular,” a spirited show held in the Carowinds Theater, features 18 talented singers and dancers, as well as special appearances from your favorite Peanuts characters.
-This show takes place in an actual theater and is the nicest of the bunch, and thus, tends to fill to capacity before each show, so get here early to ensure a prime seat!
+Last but not least, the wonderful “Charlie Brown Christmas Spectacular,” is a spirited show held in the Carowinds Theater.
+This holiday spectacular features 18 talented singers and dancers, as well as special appearances from your favorite Peanuts characters.
+This show takes place in an actual theater and is the nicest of the bunch, and thus, tends to fill to capacity before each show.
+Definitely arrive early to ensure a prime seat!

 Over 5 million lights!

-Strolling through the park is quite beautiful as there are gorgeous light displays spread throughout the entire 400 acre property.
+Strolling through the park is quite beautiful.
+The are gorgeous light displays throughout the entire 400 acre property.
 Grab a hot cocoa and enjoy one of the biggest light displays in the state.

 The Carolina SkyTower, a rotating ride up a 262 foot tower, is a great way to take in panoramic views of the entire park.
 The lights look really pretty from way up here!